charelF/isbnviz/README.md

 possible improvements:
-- fake the lower half / or remove it.
+- [x] fake the lower half / or remove it.
+- [ ] use lower quality pictures on mobile (lots of work, since we need to use jpeg (then get pixel issues) or use more tiles (then reaching CF static file limit) ... idk
+- [ ] use a palette to save on bits for the colorful combined.png http://www.libpng.org/pub/png/book/chapter08.html -> could save storage and make it faster on slow network
+- [ ]